gmlee329/gpt2_film/README.md

 # gpt2_film

-This GPT2-story model generates genre story text.
+This GPT2-film model generates film script text.
-When you enter text at the beginning of the story, the model gives you the rest of the story as long as you want.
+When you enter text for the beginning of the film script, the model gives you the rest of the film script as long as you want.

 ## How to use